kitty-qi/550_assignment1/README.md

 # 550_assignment1
 dsci550_assignment1

 This is the first assignment from the DSCI 550 class.
-This assignment is collaborated and completed by Team 3.
+This assignment is collaborated and completed by Team 3. <br>
 Team menbers: Jimin Ding, Mingyu Zong, Hui Qi, Xiaoyu Dong